smarty/gunit/README.md

 > So, I see just one traditional test function and it's only one line long.
 What's the deal with that?

 Astute observations. `gunit` allows the test author to use a _struct_ as the scope for a group of related test cases, in the style of [xUnit](https://en.wikipedia.org/wiki/XUnit) fixtures.
 This makes extraction of setup/teardown behavior (as well as invoking the system under test) much simpler because all state for the test can be declared as fields on a struct which embeds the `Fixture` type from the `gunit` package.
 All you have to do is create a Test function and pass a new instance of your fixture struct to gunit's Run function along with the *testing.T and it will run all defined Test methods along with the Setup and Teardown method.
+Also, you can define some actions before or after all tests execution with FixtureSetup and FixtureTeardown method.

 Enjoy.